cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 3. A [built-in variable](SYNTAX.markdown#built-in-variables-and-constants).
 Built-in variables are written to mlog as is, but warnings are generated if the variable is not recognized by Mindcode.
 Warnings are not generated for unknown built-in variables declared using the [#declare keyword](#declaring-new-built-in-variables).

 4. A Mindcode variable.
 A Mindcode variable token can be entered in two ways: either by specifying the name of the variable declared in the mlog block header, or by prepending the variable name with a `$` (e.g., `$index`).
 In the second case, the variable must be an input variable; it is not possible to specify an input/output or output variable this way.
 A variable accessed via the `$` prefix needs to be created or declared outside the mlog block, even in relaxed syntax mode.
-If the variable is not found, or doesn't represent a local processor variable (e.g., external variable), an error occurs.
+If the variable is not found or doesn't represent a local processor variable (e.g., external variable), an error occurs.
 Variables are written to the compiled code using their mlog name, which is typically different from Mindcode name.
 Constants are encoded using their value.

 5. A label reference: a token matching an existing label defined in the current mlog block.
-Mindcode adds a unique, mlog-block specific prefix to label references as well as labels.
+Mindcode adds a unique, mlog-block-specific prefix to label references as well as labels.

 6. A _raw token_.
 Any token starting with a `:` (just like [mlog keywords in Mindcode](SYNTAX.markdown#mlog-keywords)) is written into the mlog exactly as it is after stripping the leading colon.
 This allows encoding those tokens into mlog that would otherwise be interpreted by Mindcode, such as `:1.5e3` or `:$index`, or which couldn't be encoded, such as tokens ending with a `}`.
 If the desired token itself starts with a colon, it can be also encoded this way by prepending an additional colon (e.g., `::token`).
 All tokens valid in pure mlog may be entered as a raw token.

 7. An ordinary token.
 Any sequence of characters not matching any of the above token types is encoded into mlog as is.
-Even tokens that would produce an error in Mindcode source (such as `1ee10`) are accepted as ordinary tokens.
+Even tokens that would produce an error in Mindcode source code (such as `1ee10`) are accepted as ordinary tokens.
 The only exception is that ordinary tokens may not contain single or double quotes (`'` or `"`), and must not end with a right brace (`}`).
 However, even those tokens may be encoded into mlog as raw tokens, e.g. `:{}`.

 Tokens that would be invalid in pure mlog, such as unclosed string literals (`"text`), or string literals not followed by a space (`"abc"def`) cause compilation errors in Mindcode too.